-The attorneys at The Law Firm of William Babich, LLC, are experienced with trials, arbitrations, and appeals.
+The attorneys at The Babich Law Firm are experienced with trials, arbitrations, and appeals.

 A civil trial is the culmination of months, sometimes years, of preparation and work.
 Before a trial can occur, a lawsuit must be commenced in the appropriate Court by filing a ‘Complaint’ and ‘Summons’ with the Court and having these documents personally served on the defendant.
 Then, a trial is generally scheduled for at least one year away, in order to give the parties and their attorneys adequate time to do, at a minimum, the following: